SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Methodology

 \section{Methodology}

-\subsection{Overall Framework}
+\subsection{Overall framework}

 Our proposed simulator-based RAG (SimulRAG) framework retrieves from scientific simulators to ground LLMs for long-form scientific QA tasks.
-The problem formulation is as follows.
-Given a open-ended question $q$, the SimulRAG framework first retrieves relevant simulation outputs $d$ from the scientific simulator $S$ through the simulator retrieval interface $I$:
+Given an open-ended question $q$, a simulator $S$, and its handbook $h$, SimulRAG first produces initial long-form answers and decomposes them into atomic claims, then retrieves simulator outputs $o$ via a simulator retrieval interface $I$ for subsequent claim verification and updating: